Métier Mixed Concrete

 Métier complies with all legislation and has the necessary environmental licences and permits.
 The subsidiary regularly engages independent experts on how to develop effective environmental programmes that comply with the regulatory framework and that mitigate its negative environmental impact.
 The subsidiary also regularly consults with the relevant authorities on environmental management matters, which include bunded fuel areas; plant storm water run-off and storage; water usage and recycling and dust emissions.

 Métier proactively monitors dust emissions and recycles wash water sediment, which are the only two material outputs that impact the environment.
 The bulk of the dust comes from natural sand and natural crushed stone.
 The dust emissions have been within the regulatory limit of 1 200 mg per m² per day achieved by using mist sprayers, sprinklers and dust curtains to control the emissions.
 Furthermore, the silos have dust filters at the top which limit emissions during the re-filling process.

-Métier recycled approximately 37 million litres during the 2018 financial year that was used in washing out the concrete drums and cleaning of the trucks and plants.
+Métier recycles water and uses it in washing out the concrete drums and in cleaning delivery trucks and the plants.

 SepCem continually minimises its operations’ environmental impacts through decisions that serve the interest of the business and society.

 SepCem complies with all legislation and has the necessary environmental licences and permits.
 Its environmental management programme identifies and manages socio-environmental impacts, risks and liabilities during the environmental impact assessments.
 The associate’s environmental management strategy minimises water consumption, improves energy efficiency and mitigates against point and non-point source emissions.
 The Aganang and Delmas plants were designed to have limited environmental impact, and SepCem further reduces its impacts with mitigatory measures for any dust and/or noise pollution.